dansiberry/blog/README.md

 ## Running the app for development

 Node v18.14.1 is required for running the app with Vite.
 The node modules are installed for that version.
+Navigate in terminal to the root of the project and run the development command:
 ```sh
 npm run dev
 ```